Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Follow-Bench

-To comprehensively evaluate the local motion planning capabilities of various RPF planners within a unified framework, we present Follow-Bench.
-This benchmark extends a Python-based 2D navigation simulator\cite{han2023rda} by incorporating realistic interaction simulations, as well as human visibility checks.
-Several features are inspired by existing social navigation simulators\cite{chen2019crowd,mun2023icra}.
+Follow-Bench extends a Python-based 2D navigation simulator~\cite{han2023rda} by incorporating realistic interaction simulation and human visibility checking.
+Several of its design elements are inspired by existing social navigation simulators~\cite{chen2019crowd,mun2023icra}.
 Here, we adopt a lightweight simulator instead of high-fidelity simulators for its simplicity and compatibility with CPU-only execution.
-Moreover, it is worth noting that the interaction mechanisms in many high-fidelity simulators\cite{kastner2024arena,tsoi2022sean2} are also fundamentally 2D-based: they first generate socially-aware 2D human trajectories and subsequently augment them with 3D animations for enhanced visualization.
+Moreover, it is worth noting that the interaction mechanisms in many high-fidelity simulators~\cite{tsoi2022sean2,kastner2024arena} are also fundamentally 2D-based: they first generate socially-aware 2D human trajectories and subsequently augment them with 3D animations for enhanced visualization.

-Follow-Bench offers diverse scenarios (Sec.~\ref{sec:benchScenarios}), including various target trajectory patterns, dynamic-crowd flow, and environmental layouts, where the robot is tasked with following a specific individual while avoiding obstacles and ensuring safety and comfort for both the target and surrounding people.
-It includes an exhaustively re-implemented RPF planners (Sec.~\ref{sec:benchBaselines}), along with evaluation metrics (Sec.~\ref{sec:benchMetrics}) that emphasize safety and comfort.
-The benchmark is designed to be highly extensible, allowing for the addition of new maps, obstacles, agents and agents' trajectories and motion attributes.
+As summarized in Table~\ref{tab:simComparison}, existing simulation platforms for human-aware robot navigation---such as CrowdNav~\cite{chen2019crowd}, SEAN~2.0~\cite{tsoi2022sean2}, and Arena~3.0~\cite{kastner2024arena}---were designed primarily for point-to-point social navigation and do not provide RPF-specific scenarios, planners, or metrics.
+The most closely related platform, EVT-Bench~\cite{wang2025trackvla}, targets end-to-end embodied visual tracking and evaluates vision-language-action models rather than motion planners.
+In contrast, Follow-Bench is, to our knowledge, the first benchmark that unifies RPF-specific scenario design, a comprehensive suite of re-implemented RPF planners spanning reactive, predictive, optimization-based, and learning-based paradigms, and dedicated RPF evaluation metrics within a single lightweight framework.
+Its CPU-only, state-based design deliberately decouples motion planning from perception, enabling controlled, large-scale statistical comparison of planning algorithms under systematically varied crowd dynamics, environmental layouts, and following configurations.